 For example, our Kinsta website (as seen below) is in WordPress, but the entire theme is actually coded by our in-house developer.
 This helps us reduce some of the bloat that large WordPress themes typically have but allows us to still take advantage of all the amazing functionality.
+Take a look at this collection if you are looking for the best WordPress membership themes.
 Again, there are thousands of talented WordPress developers and designers out there at your disposal if you need help.

 Don’t Use Too Many Plugins

 We know you’ve heard this before.
 The truth is, the quality of a plugin’s code is more important than the total number of plugins you have installed.
 However, with that being said, each one is still going to have a “performance cost.” 🐢 If you’re no longer using features from plugins, deactivate and remove them from your site.
 Not only does this make troubleshooting things easier, but it will most likely decrease the number of queries on your site (both on the backend and frontend).

 There are a lot of third-party CRM and automation platforms out there that you might want to integrate with your WordPress membership site.
 However, be careful with these as some may introduce additional latency and delays while communicating with their APIs, services, etc. You might want to look at solutions built inside of WordPress, such as these CRM solutions.

 Not to make it more difficult, but the opposite could also be true.
 If a third-party CRM or automation platform is handling a lot of its own tasks, it could in fact help take the load off of your WordPress host.
 The best way to know for sure is to test different solutions.